akiryk/tutorials-learning-lessons/GCP/intro.md

 ## Infrastructure Overview

 GCP provides a "solution continuum" from IaaS (infrastructure as a service) to SaaS (software as a service).

+## Storage in the Cloud
+Core storage options:
+- Cloud Storage
+- CloudSQL
+- Cloud Spanner
+- Cloud DataStore
+- Google Big Table

+### Cloud Storage
+Cloud storage is b inary large-object storage.
+This means you hand over an arbitrary chunk of bytes and GCP gives you a key so you can access it later.
+The key is often in the form of a URL, so it works well with the web.
+- You don't need to provision capacity ahead of time.
+- the objects are immutable; you don't change them in place but create new versions;
+- there are various options for managing versioning and keeping or deleting old versions
+- there are also options for access, frequent vs infrequent — i.e. multiregional storage vs cold storage (for data access < 1 per year)
+    - multi-regional
+    - regional
+    - nearline
+    - coldline
+ -